 What is the best beanie for hiking?

 The Smartwool Merino 250 Cuffed Beanie is our top recommendation for hiking.
 It provides the best balance of merino warmth, odor resistance, and temperature regulation across the widest range of hiking conditions.
-For active hikers who run hot, the Black Diamond Crag Beanie in Polartec Power Stretch is more breathable and manages moisture better during aerobic effort.
+For active hikers who run hot, the Buff ThermoNet Hat in single-layer PrimaLoft is more breathable and manages moisture better during aerobic effort.
 For ultralight hikers counting every gram, the Icebreaker Merino Pocket Hat at 0.9 oz is the lightest capable merino option.
-For exposed ridgeline hiking where wind is the primary concern, the Outdoor Research Longhouse Beanie in Polartec Wind Pro blocks wind better than any other option in our test.
+For exposed ridgeline hiking where wind is the primary concern, the Outdoor Research Longhouse Beanie in Polartec Wind Pro blocks wind better than any other option in this guide.

 What is the difference between a cuffed and uncuffed beanie?